jorgexe/UABC/README.md

 # UABC
-General repository for code I do in my classes.
+General repository for some of the code I do in my classes at UABC.